 Much of my own feelings about research are a result of reading a lot of Dave Weinberger’s writings.
 Weinberger talks about the changing shape of knowledge and that network knowledge is negotiated as opposed to traditional knowledge which was more accepted.
 Print and books are designed to contain and be the final word on truth.
 You don’t ask questions to paper.
 Now with work being online, our reaction is always to want to have a discussion around ideas.
 Of course this is extremely liberating both also problematic when everything is questioned and conversations involved many perspectives.
 Welcome to democracy.

 While preparing for an upcoming presentation I came across a slide I’ve used citing that our brain processes images 60,000 times faster than text.
 Sounds impressive and useful for convincing folks to use more images to help understanding.
-The problem is the research, as far as many can tell is not … Read the rest
+The … Read the rest

 I like design and I like making slides.
 We know that images can increase recall and understanding.
 You don't have to agree and this post isn't so much about convincing you of that as it is about the wonderful ways in which collaboration and push back can happen online and actually make things better.